 This type of sound allows them to establish social connections and relationships with each other which helps strengthen their bond within the group.

-Overall, it is evident that llamas use different types of vocalizations for multiple reasons including alarm calling, signaling their readiness to feed, and forming strong bonds among one another through social interactions.
-The purposeful utilization of these distinct noises demonstrates the complexity and importance of communication in this species’ lives.
+Overall, it is evident that llamas use different types of vocalizations for multiple reasons including alarm calls, signaling their readiness to feed, and forming strong bonds with one another through social interactions.
+The purposeful utilization of these distinct noises demonstrates the complexity and importance of communication in this species lives.

 Interaction With Other Animals